Asamoah Gyan & the footballers who were better for country than club

-- Harry Maguire has impressed for England despite his difficulties at United
+- Manchester United defender Harry Maguire has impressed for England despite his difficulties at Old Trafford

-- Here are five other players who have excelled solely on the international scene
+- YEN.com,gh has decided to rank the five other players who have excelled solely on the international scene

 There are a host of footballers – both from past eras and current times – who have encountered difficulty replicating their stellar international performances at the domestic level.
 Several factors contribute to this phenomenon.